 - Special Features

-Let's address each of these points in greater detail to discuss why they're essential to proper bathroom rug placement.
+Let's address these points in greater detail to discuss why they're essential to proper bathroom rug placement.

 Size